Myndex/apca-introduction/Math_Lies_and_Video.md

 ### What xi is not doing
 xi is attempting to reverse engineer the APCA Lc curves, but what xi is not doing is any empirical study or research to provide the basis for the curves.
 More importantly, his analysis seem to revolve around the narrow situations where one color is either white or black, and ignoring the massive range of colors in between.

 With the patents pending/applied for, we've felt comfortable presenting the math/methods publicly.
-Doing so makes reverse engineering trivial, meaning that uninformed hacks can twist things around—but make no mistake, they are doing a disservice in that they create confusion and elevate misunderstanding.
+But doing so makes reverse engineering trivial, meaning that uninformed hacks can twist things around—but make no mistake, they are doing a disservice in that they create confusion and elevate misunderstanding.

 ## *But also, reverse engineering is IP theft*.